Zimbobub/Zimbobub/README.md

 - 👋 Hi, I’m @Zimbobub
 - 👀 I’m interested in JS, front & backend
-- 🌱 I’m currently learning C to create Linux apps
+- 🌱 I’m currently improving my webdev skills but sometimes try out new languages
 - 💞️ I do most of my project solo D:
 - 📫 Reach me at Zimbobub#6678 on Discord or at zimbobub@protonmail.com